 Alomar told Mojo magazine: “Lennon played acoustic guitar and we reversed it and that’s the suction sound you hear at the beginning… we put up big reverb upon David’s riff…”

-‘Shame Shame Shame’ singer, Shirley Robinson whose career goes back to 1952, was half of the duo Mickey & Sylvia whose hit ‘Love is Strange’ topped the charts in 1957.
+‘Shame Shame Shame’ writer, Shirley Robinson whose career goes back to 1952, was half of the duo Mickey & Sylvia whose hit ‘Love is Strange’ topped the charts in 1957.
 In 1972 Robinson wrote the song ‘Pillow Talk’ for (Reverend) Al Green, who rejected the song, citing his religious beliefs.
 Robinson had a No. 1 R&B hit with the song herself, under the name Sylvia.
 Her whispering, moaning, orgasmic vocals became the precursor to Donna Summer’s ‘Love to Love You Baby’ (produced by Giorgio Moroder), which spawned the electronic Eurodisco scene.

 (Another of Bowie’s favorite bands, Kraftwerk became part of that with their album’s title song, Trans Europe Express.
 Their beats and melodies – ‘Numbers’ / ‘Trans Europe Express’ – were first sampled on Afrika Baambaata’s proto Hip hop ‘Planet Rock’ in 1982.)